natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/index.rst

   * netmiko is a "wrapper" which is oriented to work with network equipment

-This section deals with all four modules and describes how to connect to several devices in parallel.
+This section covers all four modules and describes how to connect to several devices in parallel.
 Three routers are used in section examples.
-There are no requirements for them, only configured SSH.
+There are no requirements for them, only configured SSHv2 and Telnet.

 Parameters used in these section:

 * user: cisco
 * password: cisco
 * password for enable mode: cisco
-* SSH version 2
+* SSH version 2, Telnet
 * IP addresses: 192.168.100.1, 192.168.100.2, 192.168.100.3

 .. toctree::